apache/shardingsphere/Proposal.md

 ## Source and Intellectual Property Submission Plan

-The code is currently Apache 2.0 license, and was verified to have no intellectual property or license issues before being released to open source by Dangdang in 2016.
-Dangdang will provide SGA and all committers will sign ICLA after the project join to incubator.
+The codes are currently under Apache License Version 2.0 and have been verified to have no intellectual property or license issues before being released to open source by Dangdang in 2016.
+Dangdang will provide SGA and all committers will sign ICLA after Sharding-Sphere is accepted into the Incubator.

 ## External Dependencies

-All dependencies are managed using Apache Maven, none of the external libraries need to be packaged in a source distribution.
-Most of dependencies have Apache compatible licenses.
-But mysql and dbunit use GPL-2.0 and LGPL-2.1.
+As all dependencies are managed using Apache Maven, none of the external libraries need to be packaged in a source distribution.
+All dependencies have Apache compatible licenses except MySQL (GPL-2.0) and dbunit (LGPL-2.1).

-We will remove dbunit and mysql dependencies in future.
-Dbunit only for initialization data set during test case running.
-MySQL JDBC driver is using on MySQL Proxy to connect MySQL now, we will use MySQL protocol format only and use socket to connect MySQL in future, so it do not need MySQL JDBC driver any more.
+We will remove dbunit and MySQL dependencies in future.
+Instead of dbunit, we will choose other methods to initialize data set during test case running.
+MySQL JDBC driver is adopted by Sharding-Proxy to connect MySQL now; we will use socket to connect MySQL and implement MySQL protocol format later, so MySQL JDBC driver is no longer needed.

 | *Dependency*                         | *License*       |
 | ------------------------------------ | --------------- |